agude/agude.github.io/_drafts/2019-06-04-python_pypi_and_travis_staging.md

 bunch of tests, and then deploying you software is exactly what [Travis Stages][travis_stages] was designed for.
 There was just one problem: I couldn't find a good example of how to do it with multiple Python versions.
+This post will explain how to do it.

 [wbma]: https://github.com/agude/wayback-machine-archiver
 [wbma_post]: TODO